zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

-While the suggested fix itself is a no-op—because an empty array is falsy, so explicitly checking its `.elems` doesn't add anything—it tells us the location of where the problematic code, so let's pop [that file](https://github.com/rakudo/rakudo/blob/a9ed671/lib/NativeCall/Types.pm6#L164) open and locate the culprit:
+While the suggested fix itself is a no-op—because an empty array is falsy, so explicitly checking its `.elems` doesn't add anything—it tells us the location of where the problematic code likely is, so let's pop [that file](https://github.com/rakudo/rakudo/blob/a9ed671/lib/NativeCall/Types.pm6#L164) open and locate the culprit:

     multi method new() { nqp::create(self) }
     multi method new(*@values) { self.new(@values) }